margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 #IWasJustAClient
 #IWasJustAnIntern
-then I discovered that the Truth is....people betray people and the Truth is....I threatened to kill people
-The Truth is...my ancestors were the Confidante to Thomas Jefferson and discovered the Cumberland Gap, Plateau I dared to kiss someone on the heart
+then I discovered that the Truth is....people betray people and the Truth is....I threatened to kill people...over Church Bullying, the South, and the Confederacy The Truth is...I discovered that my my ancestors were the Confidante to Thomas Jefferson and discovered the Cumberland Gap, Plateau and I dared to kiss someone on the heart when feeling teased the Truth is...that the Truth echoes on and on, resounding forever throughout the universe, touching the ends of the earth, the roots of the ground, the depths of the home
 The Truth is...I love democratization

 ## Words of Wisdom ##